 To test that, refer to the manufacturer’s recommended pressure range (usually stamped on the sidewall of the tire), and fill your tires until the pump reading just reaches the lower end of the range.

+Give your bike a shower before salt and dirt become excessive.
 Winter roads are often dirtier than summer roads, so it’s important to clean your bike more often.

 “You don’t want salt sitting on any part of the bike — it’s corrosive,” notes Filson.

 Filson recommends using a bucket of soapy water to wipe down the frame and to gently clean the drive train (the chain, chain rings, rear cassette, and rear derailleur) with a rag whenever dirt becomes noticeable.

 A bottle of bike lubricant, available at any cycling shop, should be part of every cycler’s tool kit.

 “To maximize the lifetime of your drive train and for a smoother ride, you want to keep everything well-lubricated,” says Rogers.
 “In the winter, the constant wet conditions cause the chain to get dry even quicker.”